 - Gently warm the affected area with warm, moist towels or water (not hot) - don't heat the affected area too quickly, as it could cause more damage

-- Keep an eye on your dog and look for any changes in their condition
+- Monitor your dog and check for any changes in their condition

 Hypothermia can be scary, but if you know the signs, you can act quickly.
 The symptoms of hypothermia in dogs can include the following:

 - Lethargy and appearing sluggish and tired